cdk8s-team/cdk8s/docs/getting-started.md

 OK, now let's define some Kubernetes API objects inside our chart.

 Similarly to **charts** and **apps**, Kubernetes API Objects are also represented in CDK8s as **constructs**.
-These constructs are "imported" to your project using the command `cdk8s import` and can then found under the **imports** directory of your project:
+These constructs are _imported_ to your project using the `cdk8s import` command which will add source files to your project that include constructs that represent the Kubernetes API.

-=== "TypeScript"
-    `imports/k8s`

-=== "Python"
-    `imports/k8s`

-=== "Java"
-    `src/main/java/imports/k8s/` or `imports.k8s` java package
+!!! info
     When `cdk8s init` created your project it already executed `cdk8s import` for you, so you should see an imports directory already there.
 You can either commit this directory to source-control or generate it as part of your build process.

-Now, let's use these constructs to define a simple Kubernetes application that contains [Service](https://kubernetes.io/docs/concepts/services-networking/service) and a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment) resources inspired by [paulbouwer](https://github.com/paulbouwer)'s [hello-kubernetes](https://github.com/paulbouwer/hello-kubernetes) project.
+Now, let's use these constructs to define a simple Kubernetes application which contains [Service](https://kubernetes.io/docs/concepts/services-networking/service) and a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment) resources inspired by [paulbouwer](https://github.com/paulbouwer)'s [hello-kubernetes](https://github.com/paulbouwer/hello-kubernetes) project.

 === "TypeScript"
     ```ts